THUDM/AgentTuning/README.md

 ### Held-in Tasks

 The 6 held-in tasks are selected from [**AgentBench**](https://github.com/THUDM/AgentBench).
 However, since AgentBench is still under active development, the results from the latest branch might not fully reproduce the results reported in the paper.
-We are in the process of organizing the code for the paper's test version and will open-source it soon.
+The evaluation code of this project is located in `./AgentBench.old`.

 ### Held-out Tasks